 School-Wide and District-Wide Approaches

 Consider scheduling a staff viewing of the film "BULLY."
 The BULLY Project has developed a toolkit to accompany the DVD that includes an in-school public viewing license, as well as a number of helpful tools and resources, including "A Guide to the Film BULLY: Fostering Action and Empathy in Schools."
 You can gather information to assess your current school climate with a tool such as the Comprehensive School Climate Inventory (CSCI) from the NSCC.
-Finally, there are several websites that have compiled examples of successful anti-bullying approaches.
+There are several websites that have compiled examples of successful anti-bullying approaches.
 Character Education Partnership has collected examples of promising anti-bullying practices from various schools in "Promising Practices to Combat Bullying"; a searchable database includes more anti-bullying ideas that have been successful at other schools.
 The website for ASCD's The Whole Child initiative includes Elementary, Middle, and High School examples of anti-bullying approaches.
+Finally, check out "Successful Community Efforts to Prevent Bullying" where Becki Cohn-Vargas shares anti-bullying efforts that include students, faculty, parents, and the larger community.

 Restorative-justice approaches focus on repairing damage, rather than on blame or punishment.
 In "Restorative Justice: Resources for Schools," Matt Davis has collected several guides for implementing restorative-justice programs and links to helpful resources and articles.
 "Using Dialogue Circles to Support Classroom Management," a resource from Edutopia's Schools That Work, explores how dialogue circles, as part of the restorative-justice program at Glenview Elementary School in Oakland, California, have helped to build collaboration, respect, and positive behavior among students.
 Another useful source of information on this topic is the Center for Restorative Justice at Suffolk University.